Altinity/altinityknowledgebase/content/en/altinity-kb-queries-and-syntax/atomic-insert.md

-drop table if exists trg;
+DROP TABLE IF EXISTS trg;
-create table trg(A Int64, S String) Engine=MergeTree order by A;
+CREATE TABLE trg(A Int64, S String) Engine=MergeTree ORDER BY A;

 -- Load data in TSV format
-clickhouse-client  -q 'insert into trg format TSV' <t.tsv
+clickhouse-client  -q 'INSERT INTO trg FORMAT TSV' <t.tsv

 -- Check how many parts is created
 SELECT